osrf/rmf_core/docs/contributing.md

   * No space/indent for constructor initialization lists
   * Trailing commas between members in the initialization lists
   * Do not use `struct` in public APIs.
 Usage in internal implementation is allowed.
   * Abstract interface classes should contain only pure abstract member functions.
-No data fields or function implementations allowed
+No data fields or function implementations are allowed